 This can involve a mix of flat lay, lifestyle, studio, action, or minimalist styles to showcase the dish in its best light.

-Gemelli (Johannesburg) uses a combination of studio and minimalist style for their food photography.
+Gemelli (Johannesburg) uses a combination of studio and minimalist styles for their food photography.
 The focus is on the dish, with controlled lighting and minimal background distraction.
 The texture, color, and composition of the dish are emphasized.

 Emazulwini (Cape Town) uses a combination of lifestyle and minimalist styles, showcasing the dish in a context such as a table setting, while also focusing on the texture, color, and composition of the dish without too many props or background distractions.